-The best homemade strawberry jam that’s easy to make with only four ingredients!
+The best homemade strawberry jam made with pectin so it sets up perfectly every time.
 Full of fresh sweet berry flavor, it beats out store bought any day.

 This post may contain affiliate links.
 Read disclosure policy.

-One of our favorite family summer traditions is to go strawberry picking and then using the fresh strawberries in homemade jam, strawberry sauce, strawberry rhubarb crisp and strawberry cream pie.
+These days, one of our favorite family summer traditions is going strawberry picking, then turning the fresh berries into this homemade jam, strawberry sauce, strawberry rhubarb crisp and strawberry cream pie.

 Find the full printable recipe with specific measurements below.